 Workload SRA: Therapeutic Intervention = 30 min.
-Service Activity No Attendance Day is generated because the person was not actually seen or received services over the phone.
+Service Activity No Attendance Day is generated because the person was not actually seen in-person or received services virtually.
 Caseload N/A) Category of Service Recipient Client Hospital

 You review charts of all patients admitted determining who is appropriate to be seen, which takes you 30 minutes.